 Be Authentic and Speak from the Heart

 Begin by reflecting on what made your mother unique.
 Draw on specific memories, like her laugh or the way she solved problems, which paint a vivid picture of her personality.
-Avoid generic phrases; instead, focus on genuine anecdotes that capture her spirit.
+Avoid generic phrases like "she was the best mother anyone could ask for", instead, show why through concrete examples.
 If you feel emotional while writing or speaking, understand this resonates with listeners and adds depth to your words.

 Keep It Brief but Impactful

-Aim for a duration of five to seven minutes for your eulogy.
+Aim for a duration of five to seven minutes (roughly 750-1,050 words).
 This length is sufficient to express important sentiments without overwhelming your audience.
-Structure your speech into three parts: an introduction that captures attention, the body containing key stories or attributes, and a concise conclusion that leaves listeners with a lasting impression of her legacy.
+Structure your speech into three parts: an introduction that captures attention, the body containing 3-5 key stories or attributes, and a concise conclusion that leaves listeners with a lasting impression of her legacy.

 Use Quotes or Poems If Appropriate

-Incorporating quotes or poems that reflect your mother’s values or philosophy can enhance the eulogy's resonance.
-Choose lines that speak directly to her life's impact or ethos if these elements were significant in expressing who she was during times when finding the right words might be challenging.
+Incorporating quotes or poems that reflect your mother's values or philosophy can enhance the eulogy's resonance.
+Choose lines that speak directly to her life's impact.
+Some commonly used sources include:

 Writing a Heartfelt Eulogy for Your Mother with ChatGPT